Here you will find answers to some of the most frequent questions we get concerning Lingscape. If you don’t find what you need, let us know.

 How can I start my own project with Lingscape?

 That is pretty easy.
 Just drop us a line using the contact form and let us know what you want to do.
 We will then set you up with an account that gives you access to the project administration.
 There you can create and administer your own photo collections and projects.
+A tutorial explaining the functionality of the platform can be found here.

 Yes, that is possible.
 Look here to find out more about our license model and for suggestions for project citations.